-Approximately three weeks before is the ideal time

-to let community members know about the Community Clean-Ups for Water Quality program through an article in the local newspaper.
-An article will help inform community residents about the project and encourage them to participate by collecting leaves and debris in front of their houses.
+Approximately three weeks before is the ideal time to let community members know about the community residents about the project and encourage them to participate by collecting leaves and debris in front of their houses.
 Invite a newspaper reporter to cover the event on your Clean-Up Day.